bazbt3/rssupdatemasto/README.md

 ```

 ### Automating it:
 * To periodically run the script I created a 'cron job' by making a 'crontab' file on my always-on Mac.
-It runs every hour starting at midnight.
+Mine runs every hour starting at midnight.
 To create and amend it I started with and continue to use the vi editor, which is an experience in itself.
 Anyway, here it is:
 `0 * * * * cd ~/coding/rssupdatemasto/rssupdatemasto; python3 rssupdatemasto.py`
 * I found that on a Mac one has to add cron to the list of 'Full disk access apps' - [Crontab Operation not permitted](https://apple.stackexchange.com/questions/378553/crontab-operation-not-permitted/378558#378558) (*StackExchange*).